angelpinheiro/bikenance-app/README.md

 # 🚴‍ Bikenance

-Bikenance is an Android application that allows you to keep complete control over bike and component maintenance.
-With Bikenance, you can register your bikes, manage components, track maintenance, and receive reminders to keep your bikes in optimal condition.
-The app features seamless integration with Strava, a popular platform for tracking cycling activities.
+Bikenance is a work-in-progress Android app designed for bike enthusiasts who want to keep complete control over bike and component maintenances.
+The app features integration with [Strava](https://strava.com/), a popular platform for tracking cycling activities, enabling users to leverage their activity data for enhanced maintenance tracking.

-**This is an ongoing learning project** that I build to explore and enhance my programming skills and try new stuff.
-There may be changes or updates made at any time without prior notice.
+The app relies on a [kotlin backend](https://github.com/angelpinheiro/bikenance-backend) built with the Ktor framework.

-Below you can see some screenshots of some parts off the app that are currently being developed.
+Below you can see some parts of the app that are currently being developed:

 | <img src="assets/1.png" width="120"> | <img src="assets/2.png" width="120"> | <img src="assets/3.png" width="120"> | <img src="assets/4.png" width="120"> | <img src="assets/5.png" width="120"> | <img src="assets/6.png" width="120"> | <img src="assets/7.png" width="120"> | <img src="assets/7.png" width="120"> |
 |:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|

+> **Bikenance is an ongoing learning project**, there may be changes or updates made at any time without prior notice.

 ## Key Features

-- **Strava Integration**: Bikenance integrates with Strava, allowing you to leverage your activity data for enhanced maintenance tracking.
+- **Strava Integration**: Bikenance integrates with Strava (import user profile and user bikes, and receive new user activities).
+Activity data from Strava is used to update bike and component mileage and usage hours.

-- **Component Management**: Manage the components of your bikes, such as forks, wheels, brakes, chains, etc. Record details such as the brand, model, and installation date for each component, and associate them with your Strava-imported bikes.
+- **Component Management**: Manage the components of your bikes, such as forks, wheels, chains, etc. Record details such as the brand, model, and installation date for each component, and associate them with your Strava-imported bikes.

-- **Maintenance Tracking**: Activity data from Strava is used to update component mileage and usage hours.
+- **Maintenance Tracking**: Setup mileage-based or time-based maintenance rules for your bike components, which will be automatically updated with each new activity.

-- **Maintenance Reminders**: Receive notifications and reminders when maintenance or component replacement is due based on accumulated mileage and usage hours.
-Future smart calculations will take into account your Strava activity parameters like avg power, or climatological data.
+- **Maintenance Reminders**: Receive timely notifications and reminders when maintenance tasks or component replacements are necessary, calculated based on accumulated mileage and usage hours.

 - **Maintenance History**: Keep a maintenance history for each component.
 Record repairs, part replacements, adjustments, and other maintenance tasks performed.